palei/tronner/README.md

 Tronner
 =======

 Tronner is a python powered event handling and scripting framework for [Armagetron Advanced](http://armagetronad.net).
-It's easy to use and makes external scripting quite a bit easier.

 # Installation